Don't Trust the B— in Apartment 23: Critical response

-At the first ceremony of the Critics' Choice Television Award, on June 20, 2011, Don't Trust the B---- in Apartment 23 was included among eight of the Most Exciting New Series, voted by television journalists who watched its pilots.
+At the first ceremony of the Critics' Choice Television Award, on June 20, 2011, Don't Trust the B— in Apartment 23 was included among eight of the Most Exciting New Series, voted by television journalists who watched its pilots.

 On review aggregator Rotten Tomatoes, the first season has an approval rating of 88% based on 41 reviews, with an average rating of 6.8/10.
-The website's general consensus reads, "An odd couple sitcom with a modern twist, Don't Trust the B---- in Apartment 23 is sleeker and smarter than expected, thanks to strong acting and snappy dialogue."
+The website's general consensus reads, "An odd couple sitcom with a modern twist, Don't Trust the B— in Apartment 23 is sleeker and smarter than expected, thanks to strong acting and snappy dialogue."
 For the first season, Metacritic calculated an average of 71 out of 100 based on 29 reviews, indicating "generally favorable reviews".

 The second season has an approval rating of 83% based on 12 reviews on Rotten Tomatoes, with an average rating of 7.3/10.
-The website's general consensus reads, "The unique pairing of Krysten Ritter and Dreama Walker continues to entertain in the second snarky season of Don't Trust the B----, which further hones its comedic voice and snide asides."
+The website's general consensus reads, "The unique pairing of Krysten Ritter and Dreama Walker continues to entertain in the second snarky season of Don't Trust the B—, which further hones its comedic voice and snide asides."

-Due to popularity of the show after its cancellation, attempts to revive the show for another season have been petitioned by fans on petition sites.